keybase/homebrew-beta/README.md

 #### Environments

 Keybase has multiple environments (run modes) for development and testing.
-The following are the app directory and launchd service labels for each environment:
+The following are the app directory and launchd service labels for each environment under homebrew:

  Env     | App Directory                                   | Launchd Label
  ------- | ----------------------------------------------- | ----------